ralph-groupscholar/groupscholar-essay-anonymizer/README.md

 - Redacted files are written to the output directory, preserving relative paths.
 - Dry-run mode still writes reports but does not write redacted files.
 - Stdout mode forces dry-run and prints redacted content for piping.
+- Skip-clean mode avoids writing files when no redactions are found.
 - JSON report includes per-file counts and totals.
-- CSV report includes per-file counts, totals, and per-pattern columns.
+- CSV report includes per-file counts, totals, skipped flag, and per-pattern columns.

 ## Database Logging
 Set `-db-log` to store a run summary in `groupscholar_essay_anonymizer.run_log`.